Fund the challenge to transform global learning

 The Breakthrough

-The Accelerate Learning XPRIZE will seek to redesign learning around mastery rather than time spent in the classroom: diagnosing learning needs in real time, adapting instruction to individual learners, and measuring progress continuously.
+XPRIZE Accelerate Learning seeks to redesign learning around skill mastery rather than time spent in the classroom, enabling personalized, resilient learning across school, home, and community environments while continuously adapting to individual learning needs.

 We plan to see solutions that blend technology, pedagogy, and human-centered design—often in unexpected ways.